jinlab-washu/Jin-lab.manual/GMS.md

 For example:
 ```/gscmnt/gc2698/jin810/model_data/10a7507ab8ca46e09567439ddfcacac3/build4b6e86de7cd243599e6e500489d5b584/results```

+### Output

+It is important to QC the sequencing results to ensure there is enough coverage of your targets for quality analysis.

+There will be HsMetrics files created for 2 different gene databases (ClinVAR and ACMG) with statistics per base (".base"),  per target (".target"), and a summary (".summary").
+Right now, it is a good idea to check the ".target" HsMetrics files for both databases to ensure at least 90% of all targets have at least 10X coverage.
+This is a column in the file.

 There will be many files produced from the pipeline.

 Errors and standard output will be produced in the logs folder under your build id:
 ```/gscmnt/gc2698/jin810/model_data/MODEL_ID/BUILD_ID/logs```

 ### Misc